dlinsley/o11n-package-vrocontrolcenter/BUILD.md

 ### Package Signing Certificate Generation
-If a package signing certificate keystore needs to be created using the `keytool` command provided by the JDK.
+You should create your own package Signing Certificate for your project or organization.
+The JDK provides the `keytool` command to create one.

-To Create a self signed certificate for package signing that is good for 10 years:
+To create a self signed certificate for package signing that is good for 10 years:

 ``` bash
 keytool -genkeypair \